ChalmersGU-data-structure-courses/dsabook/src/19-graphs/08-dijkstras-algorithm.md

-## Dijkstra's Shortest Path Algorithm
+## Dijkstra's shortest-path algorithm

 ::: TODO
 - use the generic graph search algorithm
+- aka uniform-cost search
 :::

 We will now present an algorithm to solve the